UV9412 – Political Philosophy of Education

 The course is particularly valuable for candidates whose research focuses on ethical-political issues related to education in contemporary societies.

-This course takes the form of a collaborative research seminar.
+The course takes the form of a collaborative research seminar.
 Consequently, the PhD students’ active engagement with the literature and in the seminar is a vital part of the course content.

 - The PhD candidates will gain experience on the systematic ways of working in a collaborative research seminar